karlkfi/kpt-config-sync/docs/installation.md

 The affected components are:

 *   The namespace `nomos-system` along any workloads running inside of it.
-*   Any cluster level roles and role bindings installed by Nomos.
+*   Any cluster level roles and role bindings installed by GKE Policy Management.
-*   Any admission controller configurations installed by Nomos.
+*   Any admission controller configurations installed by GKE Policy Management.

-In addition, removing Nomos from the cluster may affect user workloads that interact with the Kubernetes API server.
+In addition, removing GKE Policy Management from the cluster may affect user workloads that interact with the Kubernetes API server.

 ## Reinstalling

-It is possible to reuse an existing installer configuration multiple times to reinstall Nomos.
+It is possible to reuse an existing installer configuration multiple times to reinstall GKE Policy Management.
 To run the reinstall use the batch installation mode with your existing configuration:

 ```console
 $ ./run-installer.sh --config=/path/to/your/config.yaml
 ```

-The effect of the reinstallation is to run the equivalent of `kubectl apply` to almost all the Kubernetes components in the Nomos installation package.
+The effect of the reinstallation is to run the equivalent of `kubectl apply` to almost all the Kubernetes components in the GKE Policy Management installation package.
 The exception are certificates and required secrets, which are removed prior to the bulk of reinstall process.
 This has the effect of installing a fresh copy of the certificates and secrets.
 Namespaces and deployments may not be affected if the reinstall would not change their state.